-The Bennett fracture is the most common fracture involving the base of the thumb.
+Bennett fracture is the most common fracture involving the base of the thumb.
 This fracture refers to an intraarticular fracture that separates the palmar ulnar aspect of the first metacarpal base from the remaining first metacarpal.
 The injury is typically caused by axial loading on a partially flexed metacarpal and may be associated with other carpal bone fractures or ligament injuries.
 Radiographs are essential in the evaluation of these injuries and in helping to plan a surgical approach for reduction, as these fractures are considered unstable.
-The surgical treatment is varied for these fractures which may consist of closed reduction with percutaneous pinning or open reduction with either pins or inter-fragment pinning.
-If there is a good alignment of the fracture fragments at post-surgical fixation, clinical outcomes are generally good.
+The surgical treatment is varied for these fractures.
+It may consist of closed reduction with percutaneous pinning or open reduction with either pins or inter-fragment pinning.
+If there is a good alignment of the fracture fragments at postsurgical fixation, clinical outcomes are generally good.

 This fracture is due to an axial load that occurs on a partially flexed metacarpal and may be associated with fractures involving the adjacent carpal bone (trapezium) and/or associated ulnar collateral ligament injuries of the thumb metacarpophalangeal (MCP) joint.

 The fracture pattern is distinct.
-The base of the first metacarpal is fractured with intra-articular extension due to the palmar ulnar fragment of the first metacarpal held in place by its ligamentous attachment to the trapezium (known as the anterior oblique ligament) during the axial loading with the rest of the metacarpal moving in the opposite direction and the main fracture line occurring along this point of weakness.
+The base of the first metacarpal is fractured with intraarticular extension due to the palmar ulnar fragment of the first metacarpal held in place by its ligamentous attachment to the trapezium (known as the anterior oblique ligament) during the axial loading with the rest of the metacarpal moving in the opposite direction and the main fracture line occurring along this point of weakness.
 Due to this fracture, the first metacarpal shaft subluxes dorsally, proximally, and radially due to the pull of the abductor pollicis longus, extensor pollicis longus, extensor pollicis brevis, and the adductor pollicus brevis, which remain attached to the fracture fragment.

-Pain and swelling localized to the base of the thumb.
+The findings include pain and swelling localized to the base of the thumb.

 Standard hand radiographs include anteroposterior (AP), lateral, and oblique views.
-Additional dedicated views of the thumb can be obtained to provide additional information about the injury, including a Roberts view.
+Additional dedicated views of the thumb can be obtained to provide additional information about the injury, including Robert's view.
 This view is a true AP view of the first carpal-metacarpal joint; it is performed with hyperpronation of the forearm having the dorsal aspect of the thumb placed against the radiographic plate and the x-ray beam directed 90 degrees to the plate.
-Another view is the Betts view, which is obtained with the palm overpronated 20 degrees from flat against the radiograph plate and the beam directed 15 degrees proximal to distal.
+Another view is the Bett's view, which is obtained with the palm overpronated 20 degrees from flat against the radiograph plate and the beam directed 15 degrees proximal to distal.
 Stress radiographs can also be performed by pressing the radial aspect of the thumbs together on an AP view, which may demonstrate subluxation of the metacarpal base radially relative to the trapezium on the symptomatic side.

 Based upon the radiographic appearance, Gredda classified Bennett fractures into three types, with type 1 being a fracture with a single ulnar fragment and subluxation of the metacarpal base, type 2 an impaction fracture without subluxation of the first metacarpal, and type 3 an injury with a small ulnar avulsion fragment in association with metacarpal dislocation.